vosechu/local-diagnostics-runner/README.md

             "id": "viz.markdown"
           },
           "rawConfiguration": {
-            "text": "Using DNS to find the server\n---\n* How long does it take to ask for the service by domain name?\n* Does it matter what DNS server we ask?\n* Does it matter where we are asking from?"
+            "text": "Using DNS to find a server\n---\n* How long does it take to ask for our service by domain name?\n* Does it matter what DNS server we ask?\n* Does it matter where we are asking from?"
           }
         },
         {
           "title": "Number of runners",
           "layout": {
             "column": 5,
-            "row": 12,
+            "row": 15,
             "width": 4,
             "height": 3
           },
-          "linkedEntityGuids": null,
+          "linkedEntityGuids": [
+            "MzM2NzUzOXxWSVp8REFTSEJPQVJEfDM5NjgyOTQ"
+          ],
           "visualization": {
-            "id": "viz.billboard"
+            "id": "viz.table"
           },
           "rawConfiguration": {
-            "dataFormatters": [],
+            "facet": {
+              "showOtherSeries": false
+            },
             "nrqlQueries": [
               {
                 "accountId": 3367539,
                 "query": "FROM DiagnosticsDig SELECT uniqueCount(primary_ip) FACET hostname" }
             ],
-            "thresholds": []
+            "platformOptions": {
+              "ignoreTimeRange": false
             }
+          }
         },
         {
           "title": "DNS lookup from dig (ms)",
           "layout": {
             "column": 9,
-            "row": 12,
+            "row": 15,
             "width": 4,
             "height": 3
           },